Stowe Street Alley Project

 - Functional and artistic streetscape features such as benches, trash/recycling, security assets, and additional landscaping.

-- Integrated art components, including lighting and an entranceway.
+- Integrated art components, including lighting and a gateway.